The Scott model of PCF in univalent type theory: Size matters

 \section{Size matters}

 In this penultimate section, we explain some of the subtleties regarding dcpos and universe levels.
 In particular, we revisit the dcpo of continuous functions while rigorously keeping track of universe levels.
-In the end, our analysis shows that, even in the absence of propositional resizing, the interpretation function $\densem{-}$ of the Scott model is well-defined (\cref{interpretationtyped}).
+In the end, our analysis shows that, even in the absence of propositional resizing, the interpretation function $\densem{-}$ of the Scott model is well-defined (Theorem~\ref{interpretationtyped}).
+(For more on predicative domain theory, the reader may wish to consult our recent work~\cite{deJongEscardo2021a,deJongEscardo2021b}.)

 As mentioned in the introduction, our results are formalised in Agda \cite[\texttt{PCFModules}]{TypeTopology}.

 To study universe levels, let us suppose that we have a tower of type universes $\mathcal U_0 : \mathcal U_1 : \dots$, indexed by meta natural numbers.
 (In the end, it will turn out that having just two universes $\mathcal U_0 : \mathcal U_1$ is sufficient for our purposes.)
 Let us fix some notation for (raising) universe levels.
 We write $\mathcal U_i^+$ for $\mathcal U_{i+1}$ and $\mathcal U_i \sqcup \mathcal U_j$ for $U_{\max(i,j)}$.
 The universes are assumed to be closed under $+$-, $\Sigma$- and $\Pi$-types and if $X : \mathcal U$ and $Y : X \to \mathcal V$, then $\sum_{x : X}Y(x),\prod_{x : X}Y(x) : \mathcal U \sqcup \mathcal V$.
 Finally, since $\mathcal U : \mathcal U^+$, we have $\sum_{X : \mathcal U}Y(X) : \mathcal U^+ \sqcup \mathcal V$ if $Y : \mathcal U \to \mathcal V$.